BaumianerNiklas/Waddle-Bot/README.md

 # Note

-This code base is kind of messy and not really the greatest at the moment.
-With the release of Discord.js Version 13, this bot is currently being completely rewritten in TypeScript.
-See the [rewrite branch](https://github.com/BaumianerNiklas/Waddle-Bot/tree/rewrite) for information and progress!
+This is the old version of this bot, which is a hot mess of code.
+The bot was completely rewritten in TypeScript (checkout the `main` branch).
+This branch is only here for archival purposes and will likely be deleted in the future once I feel like all the things I want to bring into the new version have landed there.

 # Waddle Bot